0xSero/partisia-docs/docs/smart-contracts/transaction-binary-format.md

 }
 </div>

-A [CreateContractTransaction](#createcontracttransaction) contains the [Address](#address) where the contract should be deployed, and the binding jar, the contract jar, the contract ABI and the RPC of the create invocation.
+A [CreateContractTransaction](#createcontracttransaction) contains the [Address](#address) where the contract should be deployed, and the binding jar, the contract jar, the contract ABI and the RPC of the create-invocation.

 #### Interact with Contract Transaction